InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/test/simulate-parachains.md

    Note that the values you set for **max_capacity** and **max_message_size** shouldn't exceed the values defined for the `hrmpChannelMaxCapacity` and `hrmpChannelMaxMessageSize` parameters for the relay chain.

-   To check the configuration settings for the current relay chain using the [Polkadot/Substrate Portal](https://polkadot.js.org/apps/):
+   To check the configuration settings for the current relay chain using the [_InfraBlockchain_ Explorer](https://portal.infrablockspace.net):

    - Click **Developer** and select **Chain State**.
    - Select **configuration**, then select **activeConfig()**.